Kitchen and Bath Design

 The graduate has reliably demonstrated the ability to:

-- design residential kitchens and bathrooms that are in harmony with their surroundings using historical and contemporary design trends, colour theories, and design elements and principles;
+- design residential kitchens and bathrooms using historical and contemporary design elements and principles, colour theory, and current trends, to meet client needs;

-- produce and review specifications and working drawings that use a variety of techniques, including manual drafting, computer aided drafting, and perspective drawing and rendering to convey the design solution clearly;
+- produce specifications and working drawings using a variety of industry standard media and techniques to convey the design solution clearly;

-- recommend energy efficient and sustainable materials for fixtures, finishes and appliances that are suitable for the space and design;
+- select energy efficient and sustainable materials for fixture, finishes and appliances to create environmentally sound design solutions for the assigned space;

-- ensure kitchen and bath designs comply with applicable legislation and requirements for the public’s health, safety, and welfare;
+- ensure kitchen and bath designs comply with the applicable legislation, industry guidelines (NKBA), accessibility needs, and all requirements for the public's health, safety, and welfare;

 - collaborate with multi-disciplinary project teams for the successful achievement of project goals;